Egosummiki/watlingo/tasks.md

-# Tasks to fulfil the project
+# Tasks to fulfill the project

 ## Aplikacja